-Course: Business Services HSC credit - 4 units Industry Curriculum Framework (ICF) (2 units x 2 years or 4 units x 1 year) Australian Tertiary Admission Rank (ATAR) eligible course Board Developed Course (240 hour)
+Course: Business Services

+(2 units x 2 years or 4 units x 1 year)

+Board Developed Course (240 hour)

 By enrolling in this VET qualification with the NSW Department of Education RTO 90333, you are choosing to participate in a program of study which will provide you a pathway towards, HSC accreditation and a nationally recognised qualification (dual accreditation).
 To receive this qualification, you must meet the assessment requirements of BSB30120 Certificate III in Business https://training.gov.au/training/details/bsb30120.
 You will be expected to complete all the requirements of the Registered Training Organisation (RTO) and NESA.
 To gain the full qualification, you must achieve 13 units of competency.
 To meet NESA course hours the program includes 14 units.
 A statement of attainment towards the qualification is possible if at least one unit of competency is achieved.
 Students may apply for Recognition of Prior Learning (RPL) and/or Credit Transfer (CT) provided suitable evidence is submitted.